MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-tax-code-cannot-be-determined.md

 ## Mitigation

 1. Go through each step in the [Resolution](#resolution) section of this article, and fix the setup as required.
-If the tax group and item tax group aren't determined correctly, see ["No matching result could be found" error in the Tax Calculation](tcs-troubleshooting-no-matching-result.md).
+If the tax group and item tax group aren't determined correctly, see ["No matching result could be found" error in Tax Calculation](tcs-troubleshooting-no-matching-result.md).
-2. If there's no intersection for the tax group and the item tax group, create a new feature version in RCS, and then fix the setup.
+2. If there's no intersection for the tax group and the item tax group, create a new feature version in Globalization Studio, and then fix the setup.

     - Go to **Tax features** \> **Tax codes and groups** \> **Item tax group**.